Yerassyl04/SortingGame/README.md

-# Sorting Game is an Android app where players drag and drop falling garbage into the correct recycling bins to score points and learn about waste sorting.
+# Sorting Game "ECO HERO" is an Android app where players drag and drop falling garbage into the correct recycling bins to score points and learn about waste sorting.
 ## Features
 - Drag-and-drop gameplay to sort falling garbage items to three recycling bins.
 Plastic, Paper, and Glass
 - Score increases by 10 points for each correctly sorted item